-Gastro-oesophageal reflux (GOR) happens when stomach contents are brought back up into the oesophagus (throat or gullet).
+Gastro-oesophageal reflux (GOR) happens when stomach contents are brought back up into the oesophagus (the food pipe leading from the mouth to the stomach).
 Reflux happens when the muscle in the lower part of the oesophagus (called the lower oesophageal sphincter) relaxes.
 All children experience reflux at some time, particularly after meals.

-- Inadequate weight gain (failure to thrive) due to vomiting and/or poor feeding.
+- Poor weight gain (failure to thrive) due to vomiting and/or poor feeding.

 - Feeding difficulties especially in younger children and infants.

 - Irritability and unsettled behaviour during or after feeds in infants.